How to Grow Painted Tongue

 Growing Painted Tongue Flowers in Your Home Garden

 Painted Tongue flowers are a hardy annual flower plant, that grows best in cool weather.
 They will grow best in spring and fall, and slowly in hot summer months.
 Plants are native to Chile in South America.
-When growing Painted tongue flowers, make sure you know the variety.
-Taller varieties should be placed in the back of the flower garden.
+When growing Painted Tongue flowers, make sure you know the variety.
+Plant taller varieties in the back of the flower garden.
 And, plant dwarf varieties in the front of the garden.
+Painted Tongue seeds have a long period of germination.
+So, mark the planting location when sowing directly into the flower garden.

-Painted Tongue plants have lance-shaped leaves. with five-lobed, cornet-shaped flowers.
-Colors include shades of orange, red, pink, violet, and yellow.
+Painted Tongue plants have lance-shaped leaves.
+It has five-lobed, cornet-shaped flowers.
+The flowers come in several vibrant colors that look great on a patio or deck.
 Cooler weather will prolong blooms.

 Did You Know?
 Painted Tongue is a member of the Solanaceae family.
 This includes petunias, peppers, and tomatoes.